This Piece of Roadside Art Is Collapsing, but One Woman Is Fighting to Save It

-The life and death of the most extraordinary grocery store in Mississippi.
+The life, death, and potential resurrection of the most extraordinary grocery store in Mississippi.

 When photographer Suzi Altman first visited Margaret’s Grocery in 2000, she found Margaret’s husband, Reverend H.D.
 “Preacher” Dennis, standing outside wearing Mardi Gras beads and seersucker pants.
 Behind him was the roadside store, a multicolored monolith of hand-scrawled spirituality.

-“I had never seen anything quite like their place, never met anybody quite like them,” said Altman, who had just moved to Mississippi.
+“I had never seen anything quite like their place, never met anybody quite like them,” says Altman, who had recently to Mississippi.
 “I just fell in love immediately.”

-Little did she know, 20 years later, that she would be the primary caretaker of this one-of-a-kind piece of roadside Americana, which is now in danger of crumbling due to the decay of time.
-Or that she would hold its fate in her hands... all because of a promise.
+Little did she know that 20 years later, she'd be the primary caretaker of this one-of-a-kind piece of roadside Americana, now in danger of fading away due to the effects of time, weather, and vandalism.
+Or that she would hold the landmark's fate in her hands... all because of a promise.

 Margaret Rogers was born in 1906 in King's Community, Mississippi.
 Now incorporated into Vicksburg, the town in its heyday had its own police department, firehouse, and general store: Margaret’s Grocery & Market.